DSpace/RestContract/README.md

     "number": 0
 }
 ```
-and, when applicable, the following links
+When applicable, the following links may also appear:
 - `self` - a parameterized link to the requested collection page
 - `next` - the link to the next page of resources in the collection, if any, keeping the same option for size and sorting
 - `previous` - the link to the previous page of resources in the collection, if any, keeping the same option for size and sorting